 Plus the vegetarian restaurants we haven’t tried yet:

 #3 No Negative Vegan Stigma

-Unlike in the states, people here haven’t been brainwashed by animal ag for the past 100 years to think that animal products are healthy.
+Unlike in the states, people here haven’t been bombarded with marketing messages for the past 100 years so they don’t put animal-based foods on a pedestal.
 No Ecuadorian has asked us where we get our protein or if we get enough to eat.
 The attitude here is that a vegan diet is healthy.
 A common response we hear when we say we’re vegan is, “That’s great.
 I need to eat healthier, too.”

 All of our doctors (GP, neurosurgeon, physical therapist, OBGYN) know that a plant-based diet is healthy.
 My GP asked if I’m taking B12, which should be recommended for everyone, not just vegans.
 And he tested my calcium levels, which are in the normal range.
 Our doctors didn’t say anything negative or derogatory about the vegan plant-based diet and they weren’t at all concerned about our health from eating it.

 The traditional Ecuadorian diet is a starch-based diet.
 They eat lots of fruits, veggies, legumes, whole grains, rice, yucca and potatoes, while meat, dairy and eggs are used as a garnish.
 Animal products have not traditionally been the central component of meals, although that has been changing over the past 10 years as the country becomes wealthier.